mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	Thi looked over at him, and for the first time showed some doubt.

 	They spent a moment in the cold, saying nothing.
 The blue waves projected countless patterns across Lissa's pale-cold face.
-Thi reached for the kanosin pipe from Kip and took two more deep inhales before bringing it back to him and removing hae sword from his hand and the ground.
-He cried out again, but the kanosin mediated the pain a little.
+Thi reached for the pipe from Kip and took two more deep inhales before bringing it back to him and removing hae dagger from his hand and the ground.
+He cried out again

 	Thi set the blade in hae own left palm and stared at the blood.